 toll free (877) 692-7226

 Programs and Services offered vary by location.
 Contact the NYAP office in your area to learn more about the specific services we can offer.
-Over three decades NYAP has established a reputation for creating innovative programs that use community resources, contain costs, are flexible and adapt to the needs of youth, their families and the communities they call home.
+For four decades, NYAP has established a reputation for creating innovative programs that use community resources, contain costs, are flexible and adapt to the needs of youth, their families and the communities they call home.

 For more information about our innovative and cost-effective programs, please contact us today!